Skip to Content

 I poured Part A, the activator, into the gallon can of Part B, the base.
 The two cans should be mixed thoroughly for 3 minutes.

-I tried the stir stick with the first kit and quickly upgraded to the paddle paint mixer attachment for my drill.
+I tried the stir stick with the first kit, but it wasn’t mixing well.
+I quickly upgraded to the paddle paint mixer attachment for my drill.

-I purchased the Rust-Oleum Anti-Skid Additive and added it to the epoxy mix.
+For an additional cost (not in the kit), I added Rust-Oleum Anti-Skid Additive to the epoxy mix.
 This helps to prevent slipping when the floor inevitably gets wet.

 Step 6 | Apply Basement Floor Paint